Bishop's Stortford College: History

-The college was founded in 1868 by a group of prominent East Anglian Nonconformists who wanted to establish a public school "in which Evangelical Nonconformists might secure for their boys, an effective and Christian education on terms that should not be beyond the reach of the middle class generally".
+The college was founded in 1868 by a group of East Anglian Nonconformists who wanted to establish a public school "in which Evangelical Nonconformists might secure for their boys, an effective and Christian education on terms that should not be beyond the reach of the middle class generally".

 They approached the Bishop's Stortford Collegiate School, a non-sectarian school founded in 1850, and acquired the buildings, renaming it The Nonconformist Grammar School.
-It was inaugurated on 23 September 1868, with 40 pupils, including 17 boarders, under the headship of Rev Richard Alliott, who remained at the helm until his death in 1899.
+It was inaugurated on 23 September 1868, with 40 pupils, including 17 boarders, under the headship of Rev Richard Alliott, who remained in the post until his death in 1899.

-Former star pupil Francis Young became second headmaster, in 1900.
-During his 31-year tenure the roll increased from just 90 pupils to nearly 400 and the school grew in reputation.
-Among Young's first acts were: renaming it the Bishop's Stortford College in 1901, to avoid confusion with the town's rival Grammar School; in 1902 taking over an existing school for boys aged 8–13 years, which became the new preparatory department; in 1903 introducing rugby; and in 1904 changing the school's status from private commercial ownership to publicly endowed.
-He also commissioned many of the campus's redbrick buildings designed in the arts and crafts style by architect and former pupil Herbert Ibberson, acquired the 100 acre sports fields and oversaw construction of the Memorial Hall, commemorating the Old Stortfordians who had died in the Great War.
+Former pupil Francis Young became second headmaster in 1900.
+During his 31-year tenure the roll increased from 90 pupils to nearly 400.
+Among Young's first acts were: renaming it the Bishop's Stortford College in 1901, to avoid confusion with the town's rival grammar school; in 1902 taking over an existing school for boys aged 8–13 years, which became the preparatory department; and in 1904 changing the school's status from private commercial ownership to publicly endowed.
+He commissioned many of the campus's redbrick buildings designed in the arts and crafts style by architect and former pupil Herbert Ibberson, acquired the 100 acre sports fields and oversaw construction of the Memorial Hall, commemorating Old Stortfordians who had died in the Great War.

-The college changed status in 1945, from a direct grant school to fully independent public school.
+The college changed status in 1945, from a direct grant school to an independent public school.
 It celebrated its centenary in 1968 with a major building programme and a visit by HM Queen Elizabeth the Queen Mother, followed in 1969 with a book, Bishop’s Stortford College: A Centenary Chronicle.

 September 1977 saw the first four girls admitted, and the following year the first girls' house, Young, opened.
-In 1995 the college became fully coeducational, appointed its first female deputy head, Wendy Bellars, and opened a new co-ed Pre-Prep day school.
-Since 2013 large parts of the college have been substantially redeveloped and expanded, including new premises for Alliott, Collett, Trotman and Rowe Houses, and an extension to the Prep School (during which workers excavated 2.5 tonnes of Hertfordshire puddingstone, one of the rarest rocks).
+In 1995 the college became fully coeducational.

 In the early hours of 29 September 2015 Robert Pearce boarding house was devastated by fire.
 Pupils and staff were evacuated safely but the building lost its roof and burned down to the bricks.
 It was renovated and reopened in January 2018, in time for the college's 150th anniversary, which was commemorated in the book, Bishop's Stortford College: Celebrating 150 Years 1868-2018.

 On 1 September 2020 Kathy Crewe-Read, formerly head of Wolverhampton Grammar School, became the first woman to lead the school and only the tenth head in its 152-year history.

-After Kathy Crewe Read's choice to leave the College, John Maguire took over as Head in September 2024.
+John Maguire took over as head in September 2024.